gabjc/Decision-Making-Map/Sprint3.md

 ## Backend API Documentation
-This API assumes that all responses are made with `Content-Type: application/json` There are currently 3 functioning routes to interact with the backend, specifically for creating a new user and finding a specific user.
+This API assumes that all responses are made with `Content-Type: application/json` There are currently 3 functioning routes to interact with the backend, specifically for registering a new user, logging in, and getting a generic status OK to confirm front-end and back-end communication.

 **1.** /user/register
 - description: creates a user in the database